Find us +44 (0)113 2837100

 Further details relating to assessment

-Artefact: the general specifications of the website that is to be constructed, including the requirements for its functionality and design, will be supplied through a brief.
-The mark attributed reflects the nature and quality of the coding and functionality of the webpage.
+Web Application: The general specifications of the website that is to be constructed, including the requirements for its functionality and design, will be supplied through a brief.
+The mark attributed reflects the nature and quality of the coding and functionality of the website.

-Negotiated assessment: this assessment accompanies the artefact, explaining the process through which it was designed and constructed.
-The assessment may take the form of a code walk-through, student demo, or description of problem-solving.
-The presentation should reflect on lessons learned, strengths and weaknesses, and potential for project development.
+Web Commentary: This assessment accompanies the application, explaining the process through which it was designed and constructed.
+The assessment may take the form of a code walk-through, student demo or description of problem-solving either via oral presentation or written report.
+The student should reflect on lessons learned, strengths and weaknesses and potential for further development.

 Assessment: